IceHe/lib/snips/message-queues/kafka.md

 #### Consumer Offset Tracking

-- Kafka consumer tracks the maximum offset it has consumed in each partition and has the capability to commit offsets so that it can resume from those offsets in the event of a restart.
+- **Kafka consumer tracks the maximum offset it has consumed in each partition and has the capability to commit offsets so that it can resume from those offsets in the event of a restart.**
-    - Kafka provides the option to store all the offsets for a given consumer group in a designated broker (for that group) called the group coordinator.
+    - Kafka **provides the option to store all the offsets for a given consumer group in a designated broker (for that group) called the group coordinator.**
     - i.e., any consumer instance in that consumer group should send its offset commits and fetches to that group coordinator (broker).
     - Consumer groups are assigned to coordinators based on their group names.
     - A consumer can look up its coordinator by issuing a FindCoordinatorRequest to any Kafka broker and reading the FindCoordinatorResponse which will contain the coordinator details.
     - The consumer can then proceed to commit or fetch offsets from the coordinator broker.
     - In case the coordinator moves, the consumer will need to rediscover the coordinator.
     - Offset commits can be done automatically or manually by consumer instance.
-- When the group coordinator receives an OffsetCommitRequest, it appends the request to a special [compacted](https://kafka.apache.org/documentation/#compaction) Kafka topic named __consumer_offsets.
+- When the group coordinator receives an OffsetCommitRequest, it appends the request to a special [compacted](https://kafka.apache.org/documentation/#compaction) Kafka topic named `__consumer_offsets`.
     - The broker sends a successful offset commit response to the consumer only after all the replicas of the offsets topic receive the offsets.
     - In case the offsets fail to replicate within a configurable timeout, the offset commit will fail and the consumer may retry the commit after backing off.
     - The brokers periodically compact the offsets topic since it only needs to maintain the most recent offset commit per partition.